-Many people have asked us about our adventures in Thailand and how we find living and working abroad.
-We’ve been living and teaching in Thailand for a year now and we thought it would be a good time to share our experiences.
+Many people have asked us about teaching and living in Thailand.
+Being in Thailand for a year now and we thought it’s a good time to share our experiences.
 We will tell you everything you need to know about our budget, our lifestyle, our jobs, our travels and everything in between.
 Even though we know that everyone’s experience will be different we just want to provide you with our guide from when we arrived in Thailand to where we are now.

 Save this on Pinterest to read later ⬇

 For 3 months before we came to Thailand, we did so much research about working abroad and which agency to use.
 After doing all our research we finally decided to go with a company called TravelBud.

 TravelBud helped us with everything, from booking our flights to setting up the agency we did our TESOL course through.

 Most schools that employ foreigner teachers, require you to have a TESOL/ TEFL certificate.
 You can, however, complete a TESOL/ TEFL certificate online.
 This will save you some money if funds are tight.
 The agency we used to complete our certificate was Xploreasia.